index

 In contrast to water softening filtration, which focuses on minerals, simple water filtration works to remove contaminants that pose more immediate concerns to those exposed.
 This can include volatile organic chemicals, pathogens and heavy metals, and many more, although it varies from system to system.
 These contaminants may not mess with your plumbing or necessitate repairs, but the effects could be much more devastating in the long term, and maybe in the short term, too.
 There are many ways to improve your home’s water quality, but the best way is through a water filtration system.

 There you have it: two different water hazards that can lead to problems down the line.
-Fortunately, nearly all of King Water Filtration’s treatment systems filter for contaminants and the minerals that cause hard water scale buildup.
-For added benefit, by combining these services, King Water systems are more economical since they’re covered under the same warranty and require no maintenance after installation, saving you time and money.
+Fortunately, nearly all of Freedom Water Systems' treatment systems filter for contaminants and the minerals that cause hard water scale buildup.
+For added benefit, by combining these services, Freedom Water Systems' systems are more economical since they’re covered under the same warranty and require no maintenance after installation, saving you time and money.
 The lack of additives also makes our systems more environmentally friendly, too.
-Since King Water systems don’t introduce extra sodium or chlorine into the water, they can be used where saltwater softeners have been banned before.
+Since Freedom Water Systems' systems don’t introduce extra sodium or chlorine into the water, they can be used where saltwater softeners have been banned before.

-Whether you’re considering water softening filtration or contaminant treatment, reach out to us at King Water Filtration.
+Whether you’re considering water softening filtration or contaminant treatment, reach out to us at Freedom Water Systems.
 We can help you protect your home and your family from waterborne threats and keep your household water safe.

 Verified